 - Children Ages 5 to 12: Slides, swings, stairways, ladders, climbers

 When you are deciding where to place your equipment, avoid cramming too much in one area and make sure there is plenty of space behind swings and at slide exits.
-To help you ensure the spacing is right, remember the following:

 3. Playground Signs

 Playground signs can be useful in separating play areas or warning children about potential dangers, like equipment that may have become hot from sitting in the sun.
 Use signs to point both kids and adults to age-appropriate play areas.

 Place a sign at the entrance that displays playground rules, park hours and playground owner contact information.
 All signs can be customized to fit the playground theme or colour scheme, to keep the mood cheerful throughout.